 While researching causative factors associated with early pregnancy, Dr. Eytan Barnea discovered PIF, a naturally occurring peptide secreted only by viable mammalian embryos.
 PIF is secreted and detected as early as the 2-cell stage, and it continues to do so throughout pregnancy.
 In non-viable embryos, PIF is either absent or negligible.
 The discovery of PIF helps to explain why, at the inception of and during pregnancy, the mother’s immune system does not reject the embryo.
 This event, at its very core, is a perfect transplant in a well-adapted immune environment.
 PIF enables maternal immunity to simultaneously tolerate the embryo and continue to protect both mother and embryo against disease.

 PIF’s immune-modulatory effects offer potential therapeutic benefits across diverse disease areas in pregnancy, and extending into disorders of immunity and transplant.
-Synthetic PIF (sPIF) was produced following the identification of native PIF, for use in clinical trials.
+Synthetic PIF (sPIF) was produced following the identification of native PIF, for use in clinical trials and, ultimately, in commercial drug products.
 To date, (s)PIF has been studied in more than 25 different mammalian pregnant and non-pregnant models, generating compelling evidence to establish (s)PIF’s potential impact as a diagnostic and single therapeutic agent.
 PIF-based diagnostics for identification of viable embryos in in-vitro fertilization (IVF) is currently in multicenter clinical trials.
 In parallel, research continues to study PIF’s mode of action, corroborating its comprehensive local and systemic regulatory role.

 Possible PIF translational applications identified and studied to date include: pregnancy (embryo viability, recurrent pregnancy loss, premature labor / preeclampsia), immunity (disorders affecting the liver, gastrointestinal tract and skin), injury (traumatic brain injury, acute radiation syndrome), and transplant (bone marrow and organs).